Book Online With:

 • Stay active with approval from your medical team.

-• Keep record of baby kicks.
+• Keep a record of baby kicks.

 • And lastly, relax!

-Stay active
+Stay Active

 Incorporating an exercise program is very beneficial.
 Before deciding to do so, talk to your doctor about what exercises are safe for you.
 One of the best is walking!
 Aim to walk at least once a day for a goal of 20 minutes, especially after a meal.
 This can help to lower your blood sugar.

 Make it fun!
 Walk with a friend or family member, and wear comfortable clothing and footwear.
-If you notice any pressure or contractions it may be safer to stop walking and talk to your doctor.
+If you notice any pressure or contractions, it may be safer to stop walking and talk to your doctor.
 Remember to note your baby’s movement before and after exercise and follow your doctor’s advice.

 Staying active can help: